Azure/alz-monitor/docs/wiki/MonitoringAndAlerting.md

 #### Log Alerts

 Log alerts are scoped at the subscription level.
-For the policies to remediate and deploy, the corresponding data the alert queries for needs to exist in the Log Analytics table.
+For the policies to remediate and deploy, the data which the alert queries for needs to exist in the Log Analytics table.
 For the virtual machine log alerts the VM insights solution needs to be enabled on the VMs that are targeted.
-Only the performance collection of the VM insights solution is required the current alerts to deploy.
+Only the performance collection of the VM insights solution is required for the current alerts to deploy.
 To [enable VM Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/vm/vminsights-enable-overview).
 Using the AMA agent [policy initiatives](https://learn.microsoft.com/en-us/azure/azure-monitor/vm/vminsights-enable-policy) for deployment is recommended.

 #### Service and Resource Health